avirakesh/zigbee_lamps_controller/README.md

 for any future Zigbee projects I might undertake.

 > [!CAUTION]
-> This project is by no means a complete tutorial, or comprehensive sample of
+> This project is by no means a complete tutorial, or a comprehensive sample of
 > `esp-zigbee-lib`.
 There are plenty of parts of this projects where I stopped experimenting when
 > stuff worked.
 Readers are encouraged to experiment more and challenge any assumptions made
 > in the project.
-I am sure there is plenty of room for improvement in this project.
+I am sure there is plenty of room for improvement in this code.
 If you
 > do find these improvements, feel free to either open a pull request, or file an Github issue.

 ## Hardware